The United States vs. Billie Holiday: Plot

+Anslinger assigns Jimmy to visit Billie in prison, confident that he can get her to incriminate herself on further charges that will lead to a longer sentence.
+Instead, Jimmy (who has become convinced that Billie is being wrongfully persecuted) tells her to not trust anyone and keep her nose clean, lest the government find another way to destroy her.

-After Billie is released from prison, she does a Carnegie Hall show where an audience member asks her to sing Strange Fruit and she sadly declines.
-Billie meets John Levy, who tells her that he will pay off the right people to make sure she can keep singing in his clubs.
-They begin a relationship.
-Levy proposes to her, then slips drugs into her pocket just in time for the FBI to enter.
-In court, Fletcher admits that Billie was possibly framed, and she is freed.
-Anslinger sends Fletcher to follow Billie on her tour.
+After Billie is released from prison, she does a Carnegie Hall show, where she regretfully declines an audience member's request to sing "Strange Fruit".
+She is then introduced to promoter John Levy, who says he can pay off certain people to ensure she can keep performing.
+They begin a relationship, but when Levy is threatened with prosecution for allowing drug deals in his clubs, he betrays Billie by planting drugs on her person just as Anslinger's men burst in.
+In court, Fletcher admits under cross-examination that Billie was possibly framed, and she is freed.
+Anslinger again orders Fletcher to follow Billie on tour, pretending that he is leaving the Bureau.

-In 1949, Jimmy comes to see Billie after a successful tour stop and tells her the agency wants her to think he was fired.
+In 1949, Jimmy comes to see Billie after a successful tour stop and reveals his deception.
 Suspicious, the whole crew has Jimmy do heroin to show he can be trusted.
 Over the course of the tour, Jimmy and Billie fall in love.
-One day, after the bus breaks down, Billie breaks up with Jimmy, telling him he needs to find a nice girl, and that is not her.
-Jimmy returns to work, where he finds he has been replaced.
+One day, after the bus breaks down, Billie breaks up with Jimmy and sends him away, feeling that he deserves a nice girl, which she can never be.
+Jimmy then learns that Anslinger has fired him for using drugs on duty.

-Billie marries Louis McKay, later returning to Jimmy.
-Later, Billie tells Jimmy she has liver failure.
-In the hospital, Anslinger tells Billie and McKay that if she cooperates, she will never see them again.
-Billie tells him that his grandkids will be singing Strange Fruit one day.
+Billie marries Louis McKay, but eventually leaves him for Jimmy.
+In 1959, a now middle-aged Billie is dying in a hospital room from liver failure after decades of alcohol abuse.
+Anslinger visits her one last time, offering to erase her criminal record if she furnishes the names of other drug-using acquaintances.
+Billie mockingly replies that his grandkids will be singing "Strange Fruit" one day.

 Cast

 Production

 Development on a new Billie Holiday biopic was announced in September 2019, with Lee Daniels directing.
-Andra Day was set to play the titular role, with Trevante Rhodes, Garrett Hedlund and Natasha Lyonne also cast.
+Andra Day was set to play the title role, with Trevante Rhodes, Garrett Hedlund and Natasha Lyonne also cast.
 Evan Ross, Dana Gourrier and Erik LaRay Harvey were also added later that month.
 Additional casting was announced in October.
-Daniels was hesitant to cast Day, owing to her limited acting experience, but became convinced following an iPhone clip of her sent to him by her acting coach.
+Daniels was hesitant to cast Day, owing to her limited acting experience, but became convinced after her acting coach sent him a clip of her performing.

 Filming began on October 6, 2019, in Montreal.

-Andra Day revealed that she lost almost 40 pounds and started drinking and smoking to portray Billie Holiday in this film.

-Soundtrack
+Andra Day stated that she went through intensive preparation for her role; in addition to shedding over 40 pounds to match Billie's physique, she also had to smoke cigarettes and drink to develop a similar vocal tone and to get in the mindset of someone gripped by a lifetime of addiction.